JaeHWg/CMOD_A7_Stopwatch_Handson/README.md

 # CMOD_A7_Stopwatch_Handson
-Our first feature would be to add a start/stop button to start and stop the stopwatch. __ To do this, we used the second button,btn[0], that is prebuilt into the board__ We assigned it to a variable pause and added it as an input in clock_tree.v__ When the button is pressed momentarily, the pause button change from 0 to 1 for a moment, this changes a variable, flag, in clock_tree.v from either 0 to 1 or 1 to 0.__
+Our first feature would be to add a start/stop button to start and stop the stopwatch. <br>
+To do this, we used the second button,btn[0], that is prebuilt into the board__ We assigned it to a variable pause and added it as an input in clock_tree.v__ When the button is pressed momentarily, the pause button change from 0 to 1 for a moment, this changes a variable, flag, in clock_tree.v from either 0 to 1 or 1 to 0.__